Closing the gap: How to overcome obstacles as a female entrepreneur

 The federal government does not offer grants for starting or growing a business.
 But if you’ve started a noncommercial organization (such as a nonprofit) in medicine, technology development, or related fields, you could get some funding through specific channels.

-• Small Business Innovation Research (SBIR) program: This program encourages small businesses to conduct federal research/research and development (R/R&D) projects in exchange for grants or various work contracts.
+- Small Business Innovation Research (SBIR) program: This program encourages small businesses to conduct federal research/research and development (R/R&D) projects in exchange for grants or various work contracts.

-• Women’s Business Centers: Women’s business centers can help women entrepreneurs with business development and access to capital.
-Some lend money directly and others help you find grants.
+- Women’s Business Centers: Women’s business centers can help women entrepreneurs with business development and access to capital.
+Some lend money directly, and others help you find grants.

-There are also state and local-level grants you could leverage.
+- There are also state and local-level grants you could leverage.
 To see what’s available, check out your state’s small business office.
 The U.S. Economic Development Resources and Small Business Development Centers can also provide a wealth of information.

 Federal contracts

 The government’s goal is to award 5 percent of all federal contract dollars annually to women-owned businesses.
 To ensure equal opportunities for women, competition for certain contracts is limited to businesses participating in the women-owned small business (WOSB) program, economically disadvantaged women-owned small businesses (EDWOSB) and the 8(a) business development programs, which are open to minority small business owners.
-In order to participate, businesses must meet certain criteria and maintain WOSB certification through the SBA.

 Business loans

-Business loans provide funding to small businesses and traditionally come from banks and credit unions.
+Business loans provide funding to small businesses and traditionally come from banks, credit unions or online lenders.
 These types of loans can come with strict loan requirements, such as revenue requirements and a certain number of years in business.
+Depending on your creditworthiness, interest rates on a business loan can soar upwards and well beyond 30 percent, especially if you’re working with a non-traditional lender.

 SBA loans are backed by the SBA but not given directly to businesses.
 Since these loans are partially guaranteed by the SBA, they tend to have more favorable terms than other traditional loans, including low interest rates and long repayment terms.
+SBA loans are a solid option if you can’t qualify for traditional business loans but need low rates.

 Alternative lenders